mwilsnd/SkyrimSE-SmoothCam/README.md

 * Alternate Conversation Camera is supported, just make sure "Disable During Dialog" is selected in the MCM.

 ## Runtime Requirements
-SmoothCam only requires SKSE64 (2.0.17 (runtime 1.5.97)).
+SmoothCam only requires SKSE64.
 SkyUI is optional if using the MCM esp.
+SmoothCam uses [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444) as of Alpha 1.3, allowing the mod to run on many different versions of the game.
+SmoothCam includes the 1.5.97 database file, for older versions refer to the link for the correct database.
+**Note:** I only offer active support for SKSE 2.0.17 (1.5.97), using SmoothCam on older versions may cause unforeseen issues.

 #### Notice:
 Depending on the age of your processor (~2011 and earlier), you might need to use the SSE version (Streaming SIMD Extensions).
 Most people can use the normal version without issue.